 The ‘Ministry of Privacy’ is a Privacy Foundation, which is battling huge privacy invasions committed by our governments and corporates, and raising awareness.
 We define four core tasks: to inform & raise awareness, to react to questions from journalists and citizens, to teach companies and institutions better privacy-practices and litigate when it is really needed.
 We are currently already litigating against the Belgian government, against the inclusion of fingerprints on identity cards.
 Privacy is so much more than law.
 Let’s make it attractive, and understandable.

 Privacy First is an Amsterdam-based foundation with the aim to preserve and promote the right to privacy as a universal human right.
 To this end, Privacy First is active in the areas of political lobbying, legal action and litigation as well as public campaigns.
+Privacy First also organizes the annual Dutch Privacy Awards and has founded the Dutch Privacy Coalition as well as collective redress foundation CUIC.
 Our core mission is to turn the Netherlands into a guiding nation in the field of privacy and data protection.
-For this purpose, Privacy First Solutions works with public authorities as well as industry.
-In addition, Privacy First organizes the annual Dutch Privacy Awards.